 The Nairobi Arboretum

 This could not miss on my list!
 The Nairobi Arboretum is gazetted as a national reserve by the Kenyan Government.
 It is located a few minutes from CBD and can be accessed through State House road.
-It holds over 300 species of exotic and indigenious tree species.
+It holds over 300 species of exotic and indigenous tree species.
 It is perfect for a learning session with the whole family.
-Get to enjoy yoga, jogging, nature trails, picnics, play games, birdwatching, and team building.
+Get to enjoy yoga, jogging, nature trails, picnics, play games, bird watching, and team building.
 Be aware of the monkeys which might snatch your meals and even your phones!